 Section 4.01.
 Proceeds of the Issue 2019-2 Bonds.
 Upon receipt of the proceeds of the sale of the Issue 2019-2 Bonds, THDA shall deposit such proceeds, together with any contribution from THDA of available THDA funds, in the Issue 2019-2 Bond Subaccount of the Loan Fund and in the Bond Reserve Fund, if applicable, as shall be set forth in a certificate of THDA delivered on or prior to the date of issuance of the Issue 2019-2 Bonds.
-On the Issue Date, an amount equal to the principal amount of the Refunded Bonds on deposit in the Issue 2019-2 Bonds Subaccount of the Loan Fund (representing a portion of the proceeds of the Issue 2019-2 Bonds) shall be allocated to the refunding of the principal of the Refunded Bonds; interest due on the Refunded Bonds on their redemption date will be paid from funds on deposit in the Redemption Account of the Refunded Bonds.
+On the Issue 2019-2 Bond Subaccount of the Issue 2019-2 Bond Subaccount of the Loan Fund (representing a portion of the proceeds of the Issue 2019-2 Bonds) shall be allocated to the refunding of the principal of the Refunded Bonds; interest due on the Refunded Bonds on their redemption date will be paid from funds on deposit in the Refunded Bonds.
 On such date, the Transferred Proceeds and the Transferred Program Loans shall be credited to the Issue 2019-2 Bond Subaccount of the